View Current

 This is the current version of this document.
 To view historic versions, click the link in the document's navigation bar.

-(2) A function of the UNE Council is to confer, rescind and correct such degrees, diplomas, certificates and other awards.
-Under this Rule the Council delegates some Council functions to the Vice-Chancellor and Chief Executive Officer, and Academic Board.
+(1) A function of the UNE Council is to confer, rescind and correct such degrees, diplomas, certificates and other awards offered by the University of New England.
+Under this Rule the Council delegates some Council functions to the Vice-Chancellor and Chief Executive Officer, Deputy Vice-Chancellor (DVC)and Deputy Vice-Chancellor Research (DVCR).
 The Council retains the governance role in overseeing all delegated functions.

 Part A - Principles